 Nosy Be pepper has a nice balance, with fresh, floral notes and a hint of lemon on the attack.
-Long lasting warmth in the mouth thanks to its medium spiciness.
+Prolonged warmth in the mouth thanks to its medium spiciness.
 Base notes: gingerbread, blond tobacco and tea flower.

-Food pairing: White and red meats, oily fish, vegetables, legumes, fruit and chocolate desserts.
+Pairings in the kitchen: White and red meats, fatty fish, vegetables, legumes, fruit and chocolate desserts.

 "A Nosy Be pepper with a nice balance, a rightness, an aromatic"